dvdsmpsn/homebrew-tap/README.md

 This version is for the legacy users.
 It works nicely with Confluence 4.x.

+*Update:* With Atlassian SDK currently at 6.x, I've added support for v5.0.x

 ## Usage

 First, add this tap to your Brew: